Filled in any good forms recently?

 By deconstructing good and bad design decisions and making suggestions for improvements I can help other website owners who can use these tips to improve their own web properties.

 I won’t name the owner of the website under study because this is not relevant to the task at hand.
 Suffice to say it is a well-respected organisation that represents the best interests of small businesses in the UK.
 The form in particular where the difficulty arose is related to updating your business details for inclusion in the member directory.

 A few usability brownie points

-It’s always tactful to start on a positive note, so it’s worth pointing out that the basic details you provide to the organisation in question on signup are entered into the directory automatically.
+It’s always tactful to start on a positive note.
+It’s worth pointing out that the basic details you provide to the organisation when you sign up are entered into the directory automatically for you.

 This means there’s no need to re-enter information they already hold, which is a usability win.
 One of the best ways to put people off using your website is to force them to repeat an action or do something that really ought to have already been done.
 Good work.

 The commercial world wide web has been around for 25 years now and has become a ubiquitous part of modern life.
 Most Internet users can recognise an online form as something that:

 - Consists of various input fields, such as text fields and checkboxes.